tgrasset/override/level01/walkthrough.md

 - Thanks to https://projects.jason-rush.com/tools/buffer-overflow-eip-offset-string-generator/ , we managed to find the offset of the return address by provoking a segfault with gdb.
 This offset is 80 bytes.

-- So all we had to do was give "dat_wil" as `argv[1]` and a shellcode followed by the necessary amount of random bytes to reach the offset of 80, followed by the address of our string buffer as `argv[2]`.
+- So all we had to do was give "dat_wil" as username and a shellcode followed by the necessary amount of random bytes to reach the offset of 80, followed by the address of our string buffer as password.
 ## Exploit

 ```